 There are two types of horses native to Albania, mountain horses (Mountain) & horses of the plains (Myzequea).
-Lack of proper breeding programs has allowed interbreeding between them to blur lines of distinction.
+Sadly, a lack of proper breeding programs has allowed interbreeding between them to blur lines of distinction.

-Albanian Horse horse blood lines probably originally come from a combination of Tarpan, Turkmenian & Mongolian animals, which later saw an infusion of Arabian blood during the Ottoman Empire.
+Albanian Horse horse bloodlines probably come from a combination of Tarpan, Turkmenian & Mongolian animals, which later saw an infusion of Arabian blood during the Ottoman Empire.
 For the most part their breeding has been born of necessity by the local people & not centrally managed.

 The two types have been bred to meet different needs, the Myzequea is very strong & robust for its size with an easy ambling gait.
 This makes them ideal as long distance mounts, carriage horses or for light agricultural work.
 The Mountain type is smaller, lighter, more agile & livelier than its plains counterpart.
 They also tend to have better endurance & higher resistance to disease.